Notice to Students

 All students are required to have a valid email and mailing address on file with the Registrar’s Office at all times.
 Email is the primary mode of communication with students.
 All students are required to check this email account regularly.
 Students should send messages from the addresses on record in order to verify their identities.
 Students who send messages from addresses other than those that are on record will not be given confidential information.

 Law School News (LSN) is a weekly newsletter published by the School of Law.
 Students are required to read LSN on a regular basis to keep up to date on important policies, deadlines, and time-sensitive information.
 In addition, the Student Handbook is subject to change at any time during the year.
 Students will be notified of changes to the handbook through notices in LSN.

 Aside from providing important administrative information about policies, courses, examinations, deadlines, review sessions, etc., LSN includes announcements of social events, on-campus speakers, career development programs, and other important news.
 All notices published in LSN are considered to have been communicated to all students.

 LSN is published weekly during the fall and spring terms while classes are in session.
 It is distributed via email to all law students’ registered e-mail accounts.
-LSN also is available on the “Organizations & Student Life” section of the Student Support website behind the GGU4YOU login.
+LSN also is available on the “Organizations & Student Life” section of the Student Affairs website behind the GGU4YOU login.

 GGU4YOU is the university’s online service system which is accessed from the website, www.ggu.edu.
 User accounts are created automatically at the time of admission.
 User names and passwords are sent to students’ e-mail address on record at the time of account creation.
 Students who do not receive their GGU4YOU account information or have any other questions may e-mail email@example.com for assistance.